 We hope to publish manuscripts on ancient Asian river civilizations, water and Asian belief systems, maritime Asia commerce, and contemporary environmental challenges (e.g., water pollution, water supply issues, and climate change and water.)
-Deadline for Initial Receipt of Manuscripts: APRIL 20, 2017.
+The deadline for receipt of manuscripts has now passed.

 - WINTER 2017 (22:3) Demographics, Social Policy, and Asia (Part I)

 Possible features and essay topics for this special section include population pyramids and understanding Asia, the cultural ramifications of high population density, shrinking workforces and social welfare, and the youth factor and Southeast Asian dynamism.
-Deadline for Initial Receipt of Manuscripts: AUGUST 1, 2017.
+Deadline for initial receipt of manuscripts: AUGUST 24, 2017.

 - SPRING 2018 (23:1) Asian Politics

 Possible special section topics might include Asian dynasties and empires, (e.g., Han and Tang Dynasties, the Mughal Empire, the Tokugawa Shogunate), the rise of Asian nationalism, the Cold War and Asia, Asian democracies, and the geopolitical ramifications of China’s rise.
 Deadline for initial receipt of manuscripts: NOVEMBER 30, 2017.